Scaarus/nativedb/ped/ApplyPedBloodByZone.md

 Applies new style ped blood damage on a ped by specifying a specific zone and direct UV offsets. (similar to the APPLY_PED_DECORATION()).

-you can use the widgets in "PedsPed DamageTest Blood by UV (Interactive)" to test u,v values for different zones, etc
+you can use the widgets in "Peds/Ped Damage/Test Blood by UV (Interactive)" to test u,v values for different zones, etc

 ## Parameters